Surinam (Dutch colony): Dutch Guiana

-Although the colony has always been officially known as Surinam or Suriname, in both Dutch and English, the colony was often unofficially and semi-officially referred to as Dutch Guiana (Dutch: Nederlands Guiana) in the 19th and 20th century, in an analogy to British Guiana and French Guiana.
+Although the colony has always been officially known as Surinam or Suriname, in both Dutch (Note: See for example this royal decree separating Suriname from Curaçao and Dependencies (1845).) and English, (Note: In treaties between the Netherlands and the United Kingdom, the colony is consistently referred to as the Colony of Surinam, e.g. Convention between Great Britain and the Netherlands (Anglo-Dutch Treaties of 1870–1871), relative to the Emigration of Labourers from India to the Dutch Colony of Surinam, the Accession of the Dutch colonies of Curaçao and Surinam to the International Union for the Protection of Industrial Property.
+And "SWISS NOTIFICATION of the Accession of the Dutch Colonies of Curaçao and Surinam to the International Convention of 20 March 1883, for the Protection of Industrial Property.-Berne, 28 February 1890.") the colony was often unofficially and semi-officially referred to as Dutch Guiana (Nederlands Guiana) in the 19th and 20th century, in an analogy to British Guiana and French Guiana.
 Historically, Suriname was only one of many Dutch colonies in the Guianas, others being Berbice, Essequibo, Demerara, and Pomeroon, which after being taken over by the United Kingdom in 1814, were united into British Guiana in 1831.
 The Dutch also controlled northern Brazil from 1630 to 1654, including the area that, when governed by Lisbon, was called Portuguese Guiana.
 Thus, before 1814, the term Dutch Guiana described not only Suriname, but all the colonies under Dutch sovereignty in the region taken together: a set of polities, with distinct governments, whose external borders changed much over time.